 Step-by-Step: Replace Your SSD (Clone → Swap → Boot)

-- Launch the cloning software and select your current system drive as the source
+- Launch the cloning software and select your current system drive as the source.

 Tips to Avoid Mistakes (Even for First-Timers)

-- Discharge static electricity by touching a metal surface before opening your PC
+- Discharge static electricity by touching a metal surface before opening your PC case or laptop.

 Free vs Paid Cloning Software – What’s the Difference?